We are Vested

-Vested is a US Securities and Exchange Commission Registered Investment Adviser*.
-You can check our registration here.
-Our online platform enables investors from India to invest in US stocks and ETFs easily. *see Risk Disclosure below.
+Vested is a US Securities and Exchange Commission Registered Investment Adviser (see risk disclosure).
+You can view our registration here.
+Our online platform enables investors from India to invest in US stocks and ETFs easily.

 Not ready to invest yet?

 Sign up to receive updates about the US market and investing insights from Vested.